 One of the key questions in detective stories is: who has a motive?
 Usually that only serves to narrow things down, as there are two or three people with a plausible motive, and even then a whole other person can turn out to be the actual killer.
 Sometimes the opposite happens: every single person in the general vicinity has a reason to want the victim dead.

 whom everybody hated on general principle, but the victim also had specifically wronged all the other characters.
 The killer could have been anyone.

 Sometimes everyone's a suspect because Everybody Did It

-Long story short, its better to have lots and lots of suspects, because that it part of what makes it a mystery.
+Long story short, it's better to have lots and lots of suspects, because that is part of what makes it a mystery.

 open/close all folders